RememberOfLife/mirabel/README.md

 * frontend should be able to easily change the cursor
 * file paths should have some sort of file manager menu
   * https://codereview.stackexchange.com/questions/194553/c-dear-imgui-file-browser
+* how to notify players if the other party has made a move in a correspondence game?
+  * maybe users can supply a webhook?
+* how to manage teams in games, i.e. multiple people playing for a shared reward?

 ### integration workflow
 * ==> offline ai play: